RijksICTGilde/python-template/{{cookiecutter.project_slug}}/README.md

 ## Description

-This is a template repository that can be used for Python 3.11 projects and uses the Poetry package manager.
+This is a repository that can be used for Python 3.11 projects and uses the Poetry package manager.
 By default this project sets up the following:

 * Devcontainers for VSCode users
 * Github community health files